-The law also includes public places that are substantially enclosed but not completely, like the shelters at Merthyr Tydfil Bus Station.
-Further advice on what is substantially enclosed can be obtained from the Public Health Department.
+The law also includes public places that are 'substantially enclosed'.
+Further advice on what is meant by 'substantially enclosed' can be obtained from the Public Health Department.

-Authorised enforcement officers of the Council monitor the ban in all enclosed and substantially enclosed places and vehicles in order to protect public health.
+Authorised enforcement officers of the Council monitor the ban in all enclosed and substantially enclosed places as well as vehicles in order to protect public health.

 The maximum fines on prosecution are: